caspervg/aggr/README.md

       * Only Spark supported currently
       * Uses the method `Combinable#combinationHash` to determine which measurements to subtract
       * Parameters:
           * other: location of a CSV file containing the subtrahends
           * key: key to use to retrieve the component that will be subtracted (default `weight`)
   * **Average**
       * Calculates the average of a certain component from all measurements in the given collection of datasets.
       * uses the method `Combinable#combinationHash` to determine which measurements to subtract
       * Only Spark supported currently
+      * Parameters:
+          * others: locations of the CSV files containing the datasets to calculate average of
+          * key: key to use to retrieve the component that will be averaged (default `weight`)
+          * amount: expected total amount of measurements with the same combination hash.
+Generally this should equal the number of datasets (`#{others}`).
   * **KMeans**
       * Executes a [k-Means](https://en.wikipedia.org/wiki/K-means_clustering) algorithm to determine centroids (means) for the vectors from all measurements in the input dataset.
       * Albeit not yet integrated, several algorithms are provided for the initial seeding, to determine if it's time to end iterating and to select the optimal number of clusters.
 Information about the specifics behind each algorithm is available in the `Javadoc` of each strategy.